EarlPitts/bitcoin-privacy/demo.md

     2. Mixer signs the *blinded* output
     3. User unblinds the *signed blinded* output, and gives the server a *signed* output, with a new identity
     4. Mixer verifies the signature and creates the CoinJoin transaction

+# ZeroLink

+- Offers protection agains privacy breach of user
+- The main parts are:
+    - Pre-mix wallet
+    - Post-mix wallet
+    - Mixing technique
+- Post-fix wallets have strong privacy requirements
+- The requirements together form the **Wallet Privacy Framework**
+- Coins are moved from one wallet to the other by mixing:
+    - Most on-chain techniques can be used for this
+    - ZeroLink has its own: **Chaumian CoinJoin**
+- Relies on Tor for anonymous communication with the mixing server
+- Implementation: Wasabi Wallet (2018)

+---

+## Wallet Privacy Framework

+- A bunch of requirements that have to be fulfilled to provide anonimity
+- Pre-mix wallet:
+    - Can be any bitcoin wallet
+- Post-mix wallet:
+    - Strong privacy requirements

 # New Method in Address Clustering